Provider claims and safety checks

 Check whether the page says the medicine is available in the UK, not currently UK available, under review, or only approved elsewhere.

-Look for clear wording that treatment depends on clinical assessment and prescription.
+Look for clear language that treatment depends on clinical assessment and prescription.

 Check safety warnings